-06 - 21 Sustainability: an Investment in the Future 08 Sustainability Strategy11 Materiality16 Objectives19 Depth of the Value Chain 22-31 We Anchor Sustainability in our Processes 24 Responsibility24 Rules and Processes26 Control29 Incentive Schemes 32 - 43 Our Actions are Economically Sustainable 34 Stakeholder Engagement37 Innovation and Product Management 44-81 Our Actions are Ecologically Sustainable 46 Usage of Natural Resources49 Resource Management53 Climate-Relevant Emissions70 EU Taxonomy 82 - 107 We are an Attractive Employer 84 Employment Rights85 Equality of Opportunities and Work-Life Balance98 Talent Management and Identification with Company 108 - 117 We Contribute to Society 110 Human Rights111 Corporate Citizenship113 Political Influence113 Information Security, Data Protection and Compliance 118 Further Information
+06 - 21 Sustainability: an Investment in the Future O8 Sustainability Strategy11 Materiality16 Objectives18 Depth of the Value Chain 22-31 We Anchor Sustainability in our Processes 24 Responsibility24 Rules and Processes26 Control29 Incentive Schemes 32 - 43 Our Actions are Economically Sustainable 34 Stakeholder Engagement37 Innovation and Product Management 44-81 Our Actions are Ecologically Sustainable 46 Usage of Natural Resources49 Resource Management53 Climate-Relevant Emissions70 EU Taxonomy 82 - 109 We are an Attractive Employer 84 Employment Rights85 Equality of Opportunities and Work-Life Balance98 Talent Management and Identification with Company 110 - 127 We Contribute to Society 112 Human Rights 121 Corporate Citizenship 123 Political Influence 123 Information Security, Data Protection and Compliance 128 Further Information

-118 GRI Contents
+128 GRI Contents

-119 Contact, Publication Details
+129 Contact, Publication Details

 Sustainability is an integral part of our corporate strategy and is factored into our entire value chain.
-Our sustainability strategy, its core areas of action and its targets are based on a comprehensive materiality analysis (see part Materiality).
+Our sustainability strategy, its core areas of action and its targets are based on a comprehensive materiality analysis (see page 14.2).